Director Mendes says Craig brings complexity to 007 role

 While the plot of the 23rd film in Hollywood's longest-running franchise is still a secret, Sony Pictures has said it is about a potential rift between Bond and his boss M, played by Judi Dench, when the past returns to haunt her.

-The film has a "very rich" romance, said Craig, 44, and hinted that Bond may reprise the humour that some of his predecessors brought to the role.
+The film has a "very rich" romance, said Craig, 44, and hinted that Bond may reprise the humor that some of his predecessors brought to the role.

 "He's funny as hell in this movie," Craig said.